Why Build Your Own Hyperconverged Infrastructure Solution?

 BYO HCI benefits - Scale in smaller increments

-The BYO HCI approach allows you to scale in smaller increments to fit with your business demands and ever decreasing IT budgets.
+The BYO hyperconverged infrastructure approach allows you to scale in smaller increments to fit your business demands and smaller IT budgets.

 With the appliance approach the configurations are relatively fixed, so once you’ve selected an appliance, you have to live with its limitations for its lifetime.
-For example, if you wanted to increase storage capacity, it may require you to deploy a new larger appliance model, which invariably will increase the CPU and memory – which is not required or needed.
+For example, suppose you wanted to increase storage capacity.
+In that case, it may require you to deploy a new larger appliance model, which invariably will increase the CPU and memory – which is not required or needed.

 BYO HCI benefits - Eliminate server vendor lock-in

-Build hyperconverged solutions using any commodity x86 server from any server vendor.
-Typically, all server vendors use the same or similar individual components such as Intel processors, disks, memory DIMMs and NICs.
-This makes it possible to build the same server configuration from any of the server vendors.
+You can build hyperconverged infrastructure solutions using any commodity x86 server from any server vendor.
+Typically, all server vendors use the same or similar individual components such as Intel processors, disks, memory DIMMs, and NICs.
+This makes it possible to build the same server configuration from any server vendor.

 BYO HCI benefits - More cost-effective

-Building your own infrastructure may be cheaper than using an appliance.
+Building your own hyperconverged infrastructure may be cheaper than using an appliance.
 HCI appliances have higher price tags mainly due to packaging, marketing, and interoperability testing.
 These cost substantial amounts of money to maintain and need to be recouped.
-However, for tech-savvy teams that understand Hardware Compatibility Lists (HCL) and component interoperability, building a solution from individual components will be cheaper to purchase.
+However, for tech-savvy teams that understand Hardware Compatibility Lists (HCL) and component interoperability, building a solution from individual components will be cheaper to purchase – and choosing the right HCI solution can unlock a lower total cost of ownership overall.

-From an acquisition perspective, the BYO approach to HCI will save money by avoiding the over-provisioning and being able to use commodity and repurposed hardware will add to the savings.
+From an acquisition perspective, the BYO approach to hyperconverged infrastructure will save money by avoiding over-provisioning.
+And using commodity and repurposed hardware will add to the savings.
 From an operational cost perspective, BYO allows you to replace or repair individual server components, rather than having to swap out an entire appliance.

 Share This Post, Choose Your Platform!